truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 2. Second, consent can be established in many ways, none of which are perfect, and non of which trump any of the others -- it is always guesswork.
 3. Third, teamwork is valuable and ubiquitous.
 We know that people prefer to work/play in teams, at least some of the time.
 4. Fourth, it is especially difficult to measure consent among team-members -- team-members have three special incentives to obfuscate the consent-measurement process.
 One of these is "cost of consent-measurment" -- a cost which the team must somehow pay.
 We can see how a team would prefer to use inaccurate-but-cheap consent-measures such as voting.
 5. Finally, I argue that the quest to improve (or reduce) the public sector, is really a quest for better *technologies* that manage interaction.
+The oft-emphasized "moral dimension" of governance is, in my view, mostly a distraction.

 ---